 If your partner is pregnant, use a condom until the baby is born.
 This will prevent a seed that may be passed in the ejaculate.

 You can travel, including flying on airplanes.
-You will get you a card explaining that you have radioactive seeds implanted.
+A member of your healthcare team will give you a card explaining you have radioactive seeds implanted.
 Please keep this card with you.
 Some security equipment may detect radioactivity or metal.

-The radiation from the seeds will not get into your blood, urine, or other body fluids.Back to top
+The radiation from the seeds won’t get into your blood, urine, or other body fluids.Back to top

 Bobst International Center